cainsusk/BitcoinCore-Architecture/A1/script.md

 Thus, Bitcoin Core is a Asynchronous, Peer to Peer system which takes advantage of cryptography to send, receive, retain, and verify value over the internet -- without the need for third party verification.

+Crucially, this provides greater freedom and security to users -- allowing them to trust that no biased third party will influence the **objective** process of transaction verification.